cahuja1992/cahuja1992.github.io/_posts/2025-08-03-#18pytorch_to_silicon.md

 ---
   layout:     post
-  title:      From PyTorch to Silicon: The Alchemist's Secret to Efficient AI
+  title:      From PyTorch to Silicon - The Alchemist's Secret to Efficient AI
   date:       2025-08-03
   summary:
   categories: